bramley/phplist-plugin-tinymce/README.md

 ## Version history ##

     version     Description
-    2.1.0+20161018  Load tinymce from its CDN
+    2.2.0+20210129  Use the local copy of tinymce instead of the cloud version 2.1.0+20161018  Load tinymce from its CDN
     2.0.2+20160615  GitHub #3, do not specify protocol for jquery files 2.0.1+20150914  Allow full page editing